rewardenv/reward/docs/environments/types.md

 In order to achieve a well performing experience on macOS and Windows, files in the webroot are synced into the container using a Mutagen sync session except `public/media` which remains mounted using a delegated mount.

+#### Wordpress

+The `wordpress` environment type supports development of Wordpress 5 projects, launching containers including:

+* Nginx
+* PHP-FPM
+* MariaDB
+* Redis (disabled by default)

+In order to achieve a well performing experience on macOS and Windows, files in the webroot are synced into the container using a Mutagen sync session except `wp-content/uploads` which remains mounted using a delegated mount.

 #### Commonalities

 In addition to the above, each environment type (except the `local` type) come with PHP setup to use `mhsendmail` to ensure outbound email does not inadvertently leave your network and to support simpler testing of email functionality.
 Mailhog may be accessed by navigating to [https://mailhog.reward.test/](https://mailhog.reward.test/) in a browser.